modulusphp/modulusphp/README.md

   println 'Hello ' + name;

   if name == "Donald" {
-    echo name + ' is the creator of C%';
+    echo name + ' is the creator of C% and modulusPHP';
   }
 }